HishamKhalil1990/game-of-greed/README.md

 - [x] we created "bank" feature to store accumulated score permenantly
 - [x] we tested all featurs and they passed

+## lab07

+Start Time :
+Finish Time :

+Task :
+In Game of Greed :